The Web address of this

 Break Your Denials and Commit to 12-step Beliefs

-To start true addiction recovery, you need to dissolve
+To start effective addiction recovery, you need to dissolve

 at least seven universal denials: